caolan/mutiny/README.md

 cargo test
 ```

-### mutiny-app
+### mutiny

-Unit tests for the mutiny-app server:
+Unit tests for the mutiny server:

 ```
-cd mutiny-app
+cd mutiny
 deno test -A
 ```